-- 8.181 Growth requirements across the Borough will place additional pressure on existing infrastructure and will therefore require improvements to be made to existing infrastructure, and the provision of new infrastructure.
+8.176 Growth requirements across the Borough will place additional pressure on existing infrastructure and will therefore require improvements to be made to existing infrastructure, and the provision of new infrastructure.
 A number of pressures can be relieved through site-specific provision such as open space, children's play areas and the provision of affordable housing.
 However, there are other infrastructure improvements and requirements that cannot always be accommodated onsite, or that relate to strategic off-site facilities serving the whole neighbourhood or Borough.
-It is therefore considered appropriate to pool up to a maximum of five developer contributions towards off-site provision to help ensure its delivery. - 8.182 Responsibility for the delivery of infrastructure will be shared between developers, Ipswich Borough Council and key partners such as the New Anglia Local Enterprise Partnership, utilities companies, Highways England, Suffolk County Council, neighbouring local authorities, the Environment Agency, the Homes and Communities Agency, Natural England and local community groups.

-(new paragraph) The Habitats Regulations Assessment identifies a range of measures to ensure that potential impacts of increased recreational disturbance within Special Protection Areas and

-Special Areas of Conservation within and outside of Ipswich Borough are mitigated.
+It is therefore considered appropriate to pool up to a maximum of five developer contributions towards off-site provision to help ensure its delivery.

+- 8.177 Responsibility for the delivery of infrastructure will be shared between developers, Ipswich Borough Council and key partners such as the New Anglia Local Enterprise Partnership, utilities companies, Highways England, Suffolk County Council, neighbouring local authorities, the Environment Agency, the Homes and Communities Agency, Natural England and local community groups. - 8.178 The Habitats Regulations Assessment identifies a range of measures to ensure that potential impacts of increased recreational disturbance within Special Protection Areas and Special Areas of Conservation within and outside of Ipswich Borough are mitigated.
 This relates to mitigating the cumulative effect of housing growth across Ipswich Borough, in combination with housing growth in Suffolk Coastal district.
 The measures include the provision of the Country Park or similar high quality provision to the north of Ipswich, delivering parts b, d, e, g and h of policy CS16, production and implementation of visitor management plans at key sites and a monitoring programme to assess visitor impact over time.
-The Council is considering the production of a mitigation strategy which would specify the measures required and how these should be delivered and funded.
 The Council will produce a Recreational Avoidance and Mitigation Strategy by March 2017, which will specify the measures required and how these will be delivered.